 Calcium promotes bone density, which is crucial in the menopausal years and beyond.
 As you’re losing weight, you want to make sure you’re not also losing bone density.
 Eat more dairy, soy products, or leafy green vegetables such as kale and broccoli.
 Dairy and soy products also boast plenty of protein, which helps keep you fuller for longer periods.

 Carnitine is another natural fat-burning substance that decreases in our bodies after 50 or so.
-To combat this drop in carnitine production, eat foods like avocados and lean red meat, which are rich in the nutrient.
+To combat this drop in carnitine production, eat foods like avocados and lean red meat, which are rich in nutrients.

 Finally, consider taking CoQ10 supplements.
-They’re not found in most foods, but in pill form they’re a useful way to stabilize blood sugar and stave off fat.
+They’re not found in most foods, but in pill form, they’re a helpful way to stabilize blood sugar and stave off fat.